ArcevMC/PeopleToAvoid/README.md

   that would be "annoying".
 For future reference for anyone playing PolyMC and are seeing this, please avoid playing on the server when jaymesss is an owner.
   He promotes toxicity and other unjust things and are the catalyst for why the HCF community is such in a deep hole of bad people and bad actions.

+**» Disclearing/Gr0unded/Apifile/Dripdon1/Brexit/brexitisexit**

+Apifile is on just about every "Skid-list" on github he is no expectation here either he is well-known in this community for his misdeeds and actions towards users regardless of what he claims he will never change nor do anything that is worth attention. he has also griefed servers such as GTMinecart and small servers, he will honestly join a new hcf server as a developer and then wait for their release and then leak their files and user's IPS 2 days later so it hurts the server's rep and causes them to quit. he also rooms blackspigot in order to gain a following from that shitty site's community full of ratters.
+All and all do not trust Apifile with any kind of access to your server or any communication with him he backdoors anything he provides and can't even use eclipse properly half the time.
+Steals works from legitimate authors then renames and tries to get some rep from it.
+His name is currently Uber on discord.

 **» BabyClew/Clew/Simpsons/Xo Mericals/Shiroshu/improvisors/Mr. Zilex Client(Credit to C0an for the name)**

 BabyClew better known as "Clew" has the same reputation as Disclearing if not worse, there is countless evidence that proves this user only cares for his network (Zilex Network) and money. if you even attempt to create a video on this user you can guarantee when you check your email the next day or so you'll have a strike and the the video will be removed or all profits will go clew. below is screenshots of some of his interesting threats.